 Successful completion of the courses of the medical curriculum and scholastic standing are determined by the character of the student's daily work and the results of examinations.
-Examinations may be written, oral, or practical, and may be held in conjunction with each course or at the end of each semester, by a committee composed of the instructors responsible for the student's more important courses.
-Promotion is considered by a committee of the faculty at the end of each academic year.
+Examinations may be written, oral, or practical, and may be held in conjunction with each course or at the end of each semester, by a committee composed of the instructors responsible for the student's major courses.
+Promotion is determined by a committee of the faculty at the end of each academic year.
 The committee, on recommendation of the several departments, recommends to the Executive Faculty for promotion those students who have demonstrated personal, professional, and intellectual achievement consistent with faculty expectations for them at their particular stage of professional development.
-Students who are deficient in a major area or areas will be required to complete additional efforts satisfactorily in order to remedy deficiencies.
-Students who are deficient in a major undertaking or who demonstrate marginal performance in a major portion of their work may be denied further enrollment.
-Student academic performance is evaluated on the following levels: Superior, 88-100; Satisfactory, 75-87; Marginal, 70-74; Unsatisfactory, 69 and below.
+Students deficient in a major area or areas will be required to complete additional efforts satisfactorily in order to remedy deficiencies.
+Students deficient in a major undertaking or who demonstrate marginal performance in a major portion of their work may be denied further enrollment.
+Academic performance is evaluated on the following levels: superior, 88-100; satisfactory, 75-87; marginal, 70-74; unsatisfactory, 69

 Students who fail in two major courses or fail a re-examination in a major course may be required to withdraw from the school.
-Students who have had no reported failures may be required to withdraw from the school if their work has been of a generally marginal quality.
+Students with no reported failures may be required to withdraw from the school if their work has been of a generally marginal quality.
 Students may be given credit for a subject by re-examination, but failures remain on their record and may be counted as a cause for withdrawal if another failure in a major course occurs.

 Any student who fails to pass a course will be required to remove the failure before being permitted to enter the courses of the next academic year.
-Any student who indicates by work or conduct that he or she is unfit for the practice of medicine may be required to withdraw from the school at any time.
+Any student shown by work or conduct to be unfit for the practice of medicine may be required to withdraw from the school at any time.